035966-L3/Sleeping-Cup-Testcases/README.md

 ## What's the usage of `gen.cpp`?

 You can use `gen.cpp` to generate data.
 The input of generators are given in the `gen_input.txt` file.
 If you have any problems on the usage of `gen.cpp`, you can contact us.
 Note that some testcases (especially the first ones) are handmade.
-A `README.md` file (instead of `gen.cpp`) will be provided if the data it generated requires manual modification.
+A `README.md` file (instead of `gen.cpp`) will be provided if the data requires manual modification.